OWASP/owasp-mastg/Crackmes/Write-ups/OMTG-Android-App/writeup_Diving_into_mobile_cryptography_using_dynamic_instrumentation_with_frida.md

 We will work with the [OMTG app][OMTGApp].
 For this to work we will use Android 5 and Android 7 because they use different Java classes to handle the private keys.

+>Note: frida CLI and frida-server versions must match

+The specific version of frida tooling that you've installed on your workstation must match the version of frida-server that you download and push to your test device.

+This guide is written to expect alignment at `11.0.3`.
+Substitute `11.0.3` with your specific version as needed.

 ### Android 5

 - Create a virtual device with the following parameters: